Previous Discovery

 Question

 Dr. Staswick discovered that the JAR1 enzyme was involved in the Arabidopsis plant’s response to wounding.
-Based on what you have learned in the video, which of the choices in the above figure correctly illustrates the pathway leading to defense-related gene expression that occurs when the plant is wounded?
+Based on what you have learned in the Fragrant Signals 1 video, which of the choices Figure 5 correctly illustrates the pathway leading to defense-related gene expression that occurs when the plant is wounded?

 Prior to Scott’s experiment with the Arabidopsis plants and hungry cabbage loopers, the team conducted experiments with wild-type and jar1 plants that had been wounded by mechanically cutting or crushing a leaf or petiole.
 The Staswick lab used a reliable method for measuring the amount of JA-Isoleucine (JA-Ile); this is indicative of the amount of JA that was bound to the amino acid isoleucine.
 Therefore, they could measure the quantity of JA-Ile in the plant in response to the wounding treatment.